Uralla Shire Strategic Water Planning Study

 This study allows us to explore available options (solutions) in an evidence-based way, including an understanding of cost, feasibility, and — most importantly — whether the community supports them and is willing to invest in sustaining water quality and quality for the next 30 years.

-Public Works IWCM Strategic Water Security Study is funded by the NSW Department of Climate Change, Energy, the Environment and Water under the Safe and Secure Water Program to develop a comprehensive 30-year water strategy for our community.
+Public Works IWCM Strategic Water Security Study is funded by the NSW Department of Climate Change, Energy, the Environment and Water under the Safe and Secure Water Program

 For more information about NSW water strategy and how it's aimed to assist "government, land use planners, water utilities, development proponents, and the community to work together to plan, manage and deliver water-resilient cities and towns across NSW" click on the link below -